-Que – Write an essay on the evolution of Indian National Flag and symbolic Significance of its forms and colours.
+Write an essay on the evolution of Indian National Flag and symbolic Significance of its forms and colors.

-Which high human values of human life are incorporated in the Indian National flag, which are expressed through its forms and colours?
-What inspiration do you get on seeing our National flag?
+Which high human values of human life are incorporated in the Indian National flag, which are expressed through its forms and colors?

-Ans -Many high values of human life are incorporated in the Indian National Flag which are expressed through its forms and colours we get great inspiration on seeing our National Flag.
+Many high values of human life are incorporated in the Indian National Flag which are expressed through its forms and colors we get great inspiration on seeing our National Flag.
 IN 1905 a new awakening came in the youth of Bengal with fresh energy due to the ‘Bang – Bhang ‘movement.
 From the siccas of this movement and to express Indianess in 1906 Shachindranath Bose and Sukumar designed a layout of first national flag ‘TIRANGA’ for our country.

 Again 1921 second flag was prepared in try colour under the guidance of mahatma Gandhi during the meeting of all India congress party at vijayvada.
 An enthusiastic youth of Andhra Pradesh, Pingali venkaiyya designed two colored flags and handed over to Gandhi ji which was made in red and green colour that represented two major communities Hindu and Muslims in country.
 Gandhi ji suggested to add one white strip as a symbol of the rest of Indian communities and put a dark blue charkha in its center as a symbol of progress. it was second national flag of 1921.